Robotic surgery: History

-The original telesurgery robotic system that the da Vinci was based on was developed at Stanford Research Institute International in Menlo Park with grant support from DARPA and NASA.
-A demonstration of an open bowel anastomosis was given to the Association of Military Surgeons of the US.
-Although the telesurgical robot was originally intended to facilitate remotely performed surgery in the battlefield and other remote environments, it turned out to be more useful for minimally invasive on-site surgery.
+The original telesurgery robotic system that the da Vinci was based on was developed at Stanford Research Institute International in Menlo Park, California, financially supported by DARPA and NASA.
+A demonstration of an open bowel anastomosis was given to the Association of Military Surgeons of the US (AMSUS).
+Although the telesurgical robot was originally intended to facilitate remotely performed surgery on the battlefield and in different remote locations or hardly accessible environments to reduce casualties, it turned out to be more useful for minimally invasive on-site surgery.
 The patents for the early prototype were sold to Intuitive Surgical in Mountain View, California.
 The da Vinci senses the surgeon's hand movements and translates them electronically into scaled-down micro-movements to manipulate the tiny proprietary instruments.
 It also detects and filters out any tremors in the surgeon's hand movements, so that they are not duplicated robotically.
 The camera used in the system provides a true stereoscopic picture transmitted to a surgeon's console.
 Compared to the ZEUS, the da Vinci robot is attached to trocars to the surgical table, and can imitate the human wrist.
 In 2000, the da Vinci obtained FDA approval for general laparoscopic procedures and became the first operative surgical robot in the US.
 Examples of using the da Vinci system include the first robotically assisted heart bypass (performed in Germany) in May 1998, and the first performed in the United States in September 1999; and the first all-robotic-assisted kidney transplant, performed in January 2009.
 The da Vinci Si was released in April 2009 and initially sold for $1.75 million.

-In 2005, a surgical technique was documented in canine and cadaveric models called the transoral robotic surgery (TORS) for the da Vinci robot surgical system as it was the only FDA-approved robot to perform head and neck surgery.
+In 2005, a surgical technique was documented in canine and cadaveric models called the transoral robotic surgery (TORS) for the da Vinci robot surgical system, as it was the only FDA-approved robot to perform head and neck surgery.
 In 2006, three patients underwent resection of the tongue using this technique.
-The results were more clear visualization of the cranial nerves, lingual nerves, and lingual artery, and the patients had a faster recovery to normally swallowing.
-In May 2006 the first artificial intelligence doctor-conducted unassisted robotic surgery was on a 34-year-old male to correct heart arrhythmia.
-The results were rated as better than an above-average human surgeon.
-The machine had a database of 10,000 similar operations, and so, in the words of its designers, was "more than qualified to operate on any patient".
-In August 2007, Dr. Sijo Parekattil of the Robotics Institute and Center for Urology (Winter Haven Hospital and University of Florida) performed the first robotic-assisted microsurgery procedure denervation of the spermatic cord for chronic testicular pain.
+The results were more clear visualization of the cranial nerves, lingual nerves, and lingual artery, and the patients had a faster recovery to normal swallowing.
+In May 2006, the first artificial intelligence doctor-conducted unassisted robotic surgery was successfully performed on a 34-year-old male to correct a heart arrhythmia.
+The surgery's outcome was rated as better than an above-average human surgeon.
+The machine had a database of 10,000 similar operations, and so, in the words of its designers, was "more than qualified to operate on any patient."
+In August 2007, Dr. Sijo Parekattil of the Robotics Institute and Center for Urology (Winter Haven Hospital and University of Florida) performed the first robotic-assisted microsurgery procedure of denervation of the spermatic cord for chronic testicular pain.
 In February 2008, Dr. Mohan S. Gundeti of the University of Chicago Comer Children's Hospital performed the first robotic pediatric neurogenic bladder reconstruction.